sensu/sensu-go-workshop/README.md

 ## What is Sensu?

-Sensu is _the_ cloud native infrastructure and application monitoring event pipeline.
+Sensu is _the_ cloud native monitoring event pipeline.
 Get complete visibility from bare metal to kubernetes &ndash; **every system, every protocol, every time**.
 Sensu is the solution to the monitoring problems facing modern enterprises today, and the right foundation for your organization tomorrow.

 ### What is a monitoring event pipeline?